 - Phase II: full application in which projects are assessed on all the criteria, including scalability and cost efficiency.

 Small-scale projects (costs under EUR 7.5 million) can benefit from a simplified application and selection procedure.
+The first call for proposals for small-scale projects is open until 10 March 2021.

 Selection criteria for the projects are: